pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/freezes/freeze_exception_process.rst

 We expect that the requested exceptions have already been prepared.

-When the release manager group approves the exception, the bug keyword is changed to **APPROVED**, otherwise the bug report remains in **EXCEPTION** keyword state and wait for the nxt new Pardus release.
+When the release manager group approves the exception, the bug keyword is changed to **APPROVED**, otherwise the bug report remains in **EXCEPTION** keyword state and wait for the next new Pardus release.

 Feature Freeze Exceptions for new upstream versions
 ---------------------------------------------------